HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 Firstly, please let me briefly introduce what the graph drawing is.
 The graph is a mathematical structure representing pairwise relationships between objects, composed from vertices $V$ and edges $E$.
-There are many examples of graphs, such as social network graphs, railroad graphs, computer network graphs, and so on.
+There are many examples of graphs, such as social network graphs, railroad graphs.
 In particular, graph drawing is one of the most fundamental tasks in information visualization.

 You are probably most familiar with graph drawing by CONNECTED PAPERS.